HannahHuckstep/PhlashNAMe/index.md

 ![Screen Shot 2021-06-28 at 11 43 54 pm](https://user-images.githubusercontent.com/9949832/123647418-66a32400-d86b-11eb-916b-bd17407c62d0.png)

 We see here that this UniProt ID has multiple proteoforms attached to it.
 Each may be in a different cellular location or have a different profile of modifications.
 The there a number of statistics reported for the downstream network of each proteoform and are ordered from largest to smallest (in reference to downstream network size).
 The first line is the variable names that can refer to that particular proteoform, next is the number of nodes found downstream of this proteoform.
 This statistic includes biochemical reaction nodes, gene nodes etc., as well as nodes that are mappable (proteins and complexes).
-The remaining statistics are self explanitory.
-This traversal will traverse all edges excepting small molecule edges, so as to avoid an explosion of things downstream of a single small molecule (such as ATP).
+The remaining statistics are self explanatory.
+This traversal will traverse all edges excepting small molecule edges, so as to avoid an explosion of things downstream of a single small molecule (for example ATP).

 We can look at the downstream networks in Cytoscape by loading the file titled "P15208_downstream.tsv".
-Once this is loaded into Cytoscape and attached to our already loaded measured network, we can filter the network to display the downstream networks of each proteoform.
+Once this is loaded into Cytoscape and attached to our already loaded mapped network, we can filter the network to display the downstream networks of each proteoform.

 ![Screen Shot 2021-06-29 at 1 42 07 am](https://user-images.githubusercontent.com/9949832/123665036-42e7da00-d87b-11eb-91eb-ef8cb452c1ea.png)

-Looking at the downstream network of INSR (node 55682) in Cytoscape we can start to investigate the differences in expression between experiments directly downstream of our protein of interest.
+Looking at the downstream network of *Insr* (node 55682) in Cytoscape we can start to investigate the differences in expression between experiments directly downstream of our protein of interest.

 This function can also be performed on a particular node ID.
-This can be any node including reaction or a complex nodes.
-An example of this function is as follows:
+This can be any node including "reaction" or "complex" nodes.
+An example of this function which retrieves the same network downstream of the insulin receptor is as follows :

 ```
 java -jar jars/ReactoSitePlus.jar -m TraversalAnalysis -idb ./path/to/graph/ -op ./path/to/output/ -p 55682 -dir downstream -en Control